sgheb/ml-for-asset-managers/README.md

 # ml-for-asset-managers
-Code snipets and playing around based on Machine Learning for Asset Managers by Marcos M. Lopez de Prado
+Code snippets and playing around based on _Machine Learning for Asset Managers_ by Marcos M. Lopez de Prado